mmbishop/gwt-test/README.md

 You can see examples of unit tests that are written with gwt-test in the [unit test package](src/test/java/io/github/mmbishop/gwttest).

+## Logging

+gwt-test supports logging in your tests via the [SLF4J](https://www.slf4j.org/) framework.
+However, gwt-test doesn't provide the slf4j library because doing so would cause a resolution error in projects with module descriptors that require org.slf4j.
+Thus, if you want logging in your tests, you'll need to include org.slf4j:slf4j-api and an SLF4J implementation (such as log4j-slf4j2-impl) in your dependencies.

 ## See Also

 - [jest-gwt](https://github.com/devzeebo/jest-gwt) is a package that provides excellent support for Given-When-Then tests in your Typescript projects.